illinoistech-itm/jhajek/itms-564/Readme.md

 These are needed OS modifications required by the OTS Cyber Tech group to let our systems on the network.
 Reboot after install.

+## Firewalld Tutorial

+We need to enable the systemd firewall, `firewalld`.
+You can find details at [https://firewalld.org](https://firewalld.org "website for firewalld") and I have provided a quick tutorial overview of the basic commands for firewalld: [Quick tutorial on Firewalld](https://github.com/jhajek/Linux-text-book-part-1/blob/master/Chapter-12/chapter-12.md#firewalld "Website for firewalld")

 ## Items that are installed

 1. Disable anonymous SSH users